plone/dev.plone.org/source/index.rst

 Plone and its community are continually updating and upgrading our infrastructure and tooling.
 We have moved our version control and issue tracking to Github.

-To file an issue, please visit our `Issue Tracker on GiHub <https://github.com/plone/cmf.plone/issues>`_.
+To file an issue, please visit our `Issue Tracker on GitHub <https://github.com/plone/Products.CMFPlone/issues>`_.

 To contribute to the Plone Core, please read about our `Process for Plone core's development <http://docs.plone.org/develop/coredev/docs/index.html>`_ first.

-Our old Subversion repository is in 'read only mode' at https://svn.plone.org; you can also download it from https://archive.plone.org/svn (approximately 16 GB in size).
+View old Subversion repository in 'read only mode' at https://svn.plone.org or download it from https://archive.plone.org/svn (~16 GB in size).

-To download the old static version of dev.plone.org go to https://archive.plone.org/olddev which includes the old Trac wiki and issue tracker **and** our Subversion repository.
+Download the old static version of dev.plone.org from https://archive.plone.org/olddev, which includes the old Trac wiki and issue tracker **and** our Subversion repository.